 Open Circle: A CASEL Recommended Program

-In CASEL’s 2013 Effective Social and Emotional Learning program guide, Open Circle was found to extensively address contexts that promote and reinforce SEL, including classroom-wide, school-wide and with families.
-In addition, Open Circle provides explicit SEL skills instruction, integration with academic curriculum areas, and opportunities for skill practice.
+In CASEL’s 2013 Effective Social and Emotional Learning program guide, Open Circle was found to extensively address contexts that promote and reinforce SEL, including classroom-wide, school-wide, with families, and with communities.
+Open Circle provides explicit SEL skills instruction, integration with academic curriculum areas, and opportunities for skill practice.
+Beyond the classroom, Open Circle engages families and caregivers in SEL through our Homelink program.